Orion7715/Passman/readme.md

 Secure Export: Download your entire vault into a CSV file for offline backup.

-🔒 Mandatory Security Configuration

-1. Enabling .htaccess (The Directory Guard)

-By default, Apache often ignores security files.
-You must enable AllowOverride to ensure the /includes and /actions folders are hidden from the public.

-Follow these steps:

-Open your Apache config:

-sudo nano /etc/apache2/apache2.conf

-Search for the <Directory /var/www/> block.

-Change AllowOverride None to AllowOverride All:

-Apache

-it style with titles and emojies and arrang
 قال Gemini
 🛡️ Passman: Ultimate Secure PHP Password Manager